 As long as you work for an entity you don’t control, there’s always going to be a chance you can be let go and replaced.
-There can be many examples in which people can fear being replaced.
+There can be many scenarios in which people can fear being replaced.
 Contract work for example, is prevalent in professional culture.
 Once employees come close to fulfilling their contractual obligations, the negotiations of retaining their expertise begin.
-Instances of when you want to on-board as a full-time employee but your employer does not reciprocate this common interest are painful.
-There can be many reasons for why your employer may not want to continue their relationship with you, and most are out of your control.
+Instances of when you want to on-board as a full-time employee without your employer reciprocating this common interest are painful.
+There can be a number of reasons why your employer may not want to continue their relationship with you, with most being out your control.
 If you live in fear of being replaced at work, you first need to establish a list of things you have absolute control over.

 It is always a good idea to spin multiple plates in relation to professional opportunities.
 Make it a habit to stay in touch with your previous employers, consistently improve and send out your resume, and do not expect your current employer to remain loyal.
 Your current employer is only as loyal as their plans and budget allow them to be.
 They may respect and love you as an individual, but everyone has a job to do, and their job can simply be to sever their relationship with you.
 Always be looking out for the next thing on the horizon, and don’t worry too much about trying to control your employer’s respect for you as an employee.